The Poppy War: Plot

 The Cike are sent to the southern port city of Kurdalain, where despite a successful strike on Mugenese reinforcements, Rin struggles to access the Phoenix.
-She reunites with Nezha who apologises to her for his treatment of her in Sinegard, and they kill one of the monsters released by Jiang.
+There, she reunites with Nezha who apologises to her for his behavior towards her in Sinegard, and they kill one of the monsters released by Jiang.
 After prolonged street fighting, Altan becomes disillusioned and Nezha is lost during a Mugenese chemical attack.
 The Cike realize that the Kurdalain siege is a feint and travel to the wartime capital of Golyn Niis to find the city destroyed and its inhabitants massacred by the Mugenese.
 Sifting through the wreckage, they discover Kitay, who informs them that the empress had fled the city before the massacre, and Venka, Rin's former roommate, who was raped and begs Rin to avenge her.

 Altan decides that the only way to win the war is to unleash former members of the Cike who are entombed alive after going mad in a mountain prison where their powers are suppressed.
 Having gotten approval from the empress, Altan sets off with Rin.
 There, they find Jiang who had imprisoned himself after losing control of his power.
 He refuses to help them and accuses Altan of only wanting revenge for his people.
 After releasing Feylen, a former Cike with wind powers, nearly results in Altan's death, the pair decide to leave but are captured by a Mugenese ambush.

 Rin and Altan are taken to a Mugenese science facility and experimented on with opium.
-They learn that the empress had sold out Nikan and betrayed their mission for her own life.
-The opium helps Rin awaken her power and Altan sacrifices himself as a diversion for Rin to escape the mainland to go to Speer.
+They learn that the empress had betrayed their mission for her own life, and had sold out Nikan.
+The opium helps Rin awaken her power and Altan sacrifices himself as a diversion for Rin to escape the mainland to head to the island of Speer.
 There she finds the Phoenix's temple, channels the god's unlimited fire, and destroys the primary island of the Mugenese homeland.

-In the aftermath, Rin awakens on a ship crewed by the Cike and Kitay, who is horrified by what she has done.
+In the epilogue, Rin awakens on a ship crewed by the Cike and Kitay, who is horrified by what she has done.
 She learns that Altan named her Cike commander and vows to use her newfound powers to take revenge on the empress for her treachery.